What Are the Three Types of Payment Reversals?

 While it’s impossible to avoid chargebacks and card fraud, there are prevention steps that your business can take to increase payment security, such as implementing multifactor authentication and 3-D Secure (3DS).
 3DS is a security layer that authenticates customers making card-not-present transactions (card and customer aren’t typically physically present during a purchase).
 This security protocol can help prevent payment fraud, hinder unauthorized transactions, and reduce chargebacks.

 3-D Secure consists of a three-step process to verify a cardholder’s identity before an online credit or debit card transaction is authorized.
 Merchants that use 3DS can shift the liability for fraudulent transactions to the issuing banks.
 Businesses can avoid paying chargeback fees if fraud occurs.
-TokenEx is a leading 3DS provider dedicated to helping clients build a holistic payment security solution that combines 3DS with network tokens and Kount fraud protection.
+IXOPAY is a leading 3DS provider dedicated to helping clients build a holistic payment security solution that combines 3DS with network tokens and Kount fraud protection.

 Want to improve your payment security solution?